Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Introduction

-Due to the dependence of drift/diffusion on the law of the solution, the MV-SDE is often approximated using a stochastic $P$-particle system, i.e., a set of $P$ coupled $d$-dimensional SDEs.
-Under certain conditions, the stochastic particle system approaches the mean-field limit as the number of particles tends to infinity~\cite{mean_field_limit}, commonly referred to as propagation of chaos.
-Time evolution of the particle system's joint probability density is given by the $P \cross d$- dimensional Fokker-Planck PDE, which quickly becomes infeasible to solve numerically.
-Hence, this work proposes MC methods and simulates approximate MV-SDE sample paths using Euler-Maruyama time-discretized stochastic particle system for bounded, Lipschitz continuous drift/diffusion coefficients~\cite{euler_mvsde}.
-MC methods using this numerical scheme have been investigated previously for smooth, non-rare observables~\cite{mlmc_mvsde}, achieving $\order{\tol^{-4}}$ computational complexity for a prescribed error tolerance $\tol$.
-However, naïve MC methods become extremely expensive for rare events, due to the constant associated with the estimator's computational complexity blowing up as the event becomes rarer~\cite{is_general_ref}.
+Owing to the dependence of drift/diffusion on the law of the solution, the MV-SDE is often approximated using a stochastic P-particle system, i.e., a set of $P$ coupled $d$-dimensional It\^o SDEs.
+Under certain conditions, the stochastic particle system approaches the mean-field limit as the number of particles tends to infinity~\citep{mean_field_limit}, commonly referred to as the propagation of chaos.
+Time evolution of the particle system's joint probability density is given by the $P \times d$-dimensional Fokker-–Planck PDE, the numerical estimation of which is infeasible.
+Hence, we propose the use of MC methods by simulating approximate MV-SDE sample paths by using Euler-–Maruyama time-discretized stochastic particle system for bounded, Lipschitz continuous drift/diffusion coefficients~\citep{euler_mvsde}.
+Previous studies have investigated MC methods using this numerical scheme for smooth, nonrare observables~\citep{ogawa1992monte,mlmc_mvsde}, and they were able to achieve $\order{\tol^{-4}}$ computational complexity for a prescribed error tolerance, $\tol$.
+However, the use of naïve MC methods is considerably expensive for rare events, owing to the blowing up of the constant associated with the estimator's computational complexity with the increase in the rarity of the event~\citep{is_general_ref}.